scottfr/SystemsBook/11 Going Global/Going Global.md

 console.log("The value of the variable is: " + myVariable);
 console.error("An error has occurred!");
 ````
+~ Exercise

+Open up a complex web page such as <http://nytimes.com>.
+Then use you web browser develope tools to explore how the webpage is structured and designed.

+~ End Exercise

 ### Sending Complex Data Back and Forth